-More data makes the database more valuabel
+More data makes the database more valuable

 The database was initiated by collecting all perovskite device data up to the end of February 2020.
 Our vision is that the perovskite community should embrace this as a valuable resource and start to upload also new data so that we can stay up to date and build what we can think of as the Wikipedia of perovskite science.